deansaril/Exercises/README.md

 * Swap values between two integers without using a temp variable
 * Check if a string is a palindrome
 * Check if a string is an odd-even palindrome
+* Return indices of numbers that add up to target (Two Sum)